medi-torimorta/mythica/README.md

 This mod adds a new dimension, "Mythica" to the game.

 The Mythica Dimension is a copy of the Overworld, and is intended for use in ModPacks.
 The Scale is 1:1 with the overworld, and is an unnatural dimension meaning players will not be able to sleep.
-These can be modified with datapacks by overwriting the biometype file.
+These can be modified with datapacks by overwriting the dimensiontype file.

 This Mod adds 1 item, the Mythic dust, unobtainable in survival.